juliankrispel/bishbosh/readme.md

 # BishBosh - A domain specific language for writing command line interfaces

 ![That's Bish and Bosh!!!](bish_and_bosh.jpg)
-Thanks to [Chris Ross](http://www.darkrock.co.uk/) for the excellent the illustration!
+Thanks to [Chris Ross](http://www.darkrock.co.uk/) for the illustration!

 __Disclaimer__ - (This is at Proposal-Stage) - At the moment this is nothing other than an __opionated braindump__.
 If you read something here which aligns with you or otherwise, please make a pr or an issue.